sakoht/data-provenance/README.md

 add.ts < remove.ts
 ```

-The same tag text can be applied to different result objects independently.
-All results attached to the same tag can be loaded as a group.

 Since old versions of results might not fully vivify when the class changes,
 or if the class is not available to the querying library,
 it is possible to query for the raw metadata w/o fully vivifying the results.